 - Erosions in at least 2 interphalangeal joints of which one must be a distal interphalangeal joint

-- Absence of personal and family history for psoriatic arthritis
+- The absence of personal and family history of psoriatic arthritis

-- Absence of history of Gout and Chondrocalcinosis affecting hands
+- The absence of the history of Gout and Chondrocalcinosis affecting hands

 - Presence of central subchondral erosions

-The first 2 points are essential for diagnosis of EOA.
+The first 2 points are essential for the diagnosis of EOA.

-The 3 points add to specificity of diagnosis.
+The last 3 points add to the specificity of diagnosis.

-Pain, swelling and warmth of the distal and proximal interphalangeal joints is most common presentation.
+Pain, swelling, and warmth of the distal and proximal interphalangeal joints are the most common presentation.
 The presentation is often bilateral.
 Pain is often of abrupt onset and is usually followed by intermittent inflammatory episodes and progressive joint destruction.